e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
+- A ML research and product lab building general intelligence by enabling humans and computers to work together creatively
 - An AI teammate for everyone
 - "Adept is building an entirely new way to get things done.
 It takes your goals, in plain language, and turns them into actions on the software you use every day."
 - In early stage